DarkMatter68/satcb/README.md

 ```

 Notice the use of "%N" in the date command.
 This will create a date string using *nano* second precission.
-This will prevent the same logfile from being used if the playbook is executed at the same time more than once.
+This will prevent the same logfile from being used if the playbook is executed at the 'same time' more than once.